ann-dev/fem-fylo-landing-page/README.md

 ## Description

-<p align="center">Responsive page design challenge: landing page with a dark theme, based on GatsbyJs, styled components and React Hook Form.
+<p>Responsive page design challenge: landing page with a dark theme, based on GatsbyJs, styled components and React Hook Form.
 My solution for one of challenges for <a href="https://www.frontendmentor.io/profile/ann-dev">frontendmentor.io</a>
 </p>

 <h3>Main features:</h3>